 Table 3 presents Equation 1 regression results.
-Results indicate that the overall model is significant (F(31) = 7.35, p < 0.01).
-In support of H1, we find that that $\beta_I$ is positive and significant ( $\beta_1 = 0.1167$ , p < 0.01), suggesting that going public is positively related to the number of innovations the firm generates subsequently.
-Specifically, compared to private and controlling for other firm characteristics, public firms introduce 12% more innovations, on average.
-Figure 2a plots the actual number of innovations +5 years to -5 years around the time of the IPO for the sample of changeover firms.
+Results indicate that the overall model is significant (F(31) = 7.35, p < .01).
+In support of H1, we find that that $\beta_1$ is positive and significant ( $\beta_1 = .1167, p < .01$ ), suggesting that going public is positively related to the number of innovations the firm generates subsequently.
+Specifically, compared with private firms and controlling for other firm characteristics, public firms introduce 12% more innovations, on average.
+Figure 2, Panel A, plots the actual number of innovations five years before and after the time of the IPO for the sample of changeover firms.
 The graph shows a stable level of innovations before going public followed by an increase in the years following the IPO.

-&lt;sup>3 Firms go public in waves and IPO climate conditions are a main driver of the decision to go public (e.g., Brau and Fawcett 2006).
-We compare our sample distribution of IPOs to the population distribution of all IPOs in the U.S. from Jay Ritter's IPO data (see http://bear.warrington.ufl.edu/ritter/ipodata.htm) and find an almost identical pattern.
+Firms go public in waves, and IPO climate conditions are a main driver of the decision to go public (e.g., Brau and Fawcett 2006).
+We compare our sample distribution of IPOs to the population distribution of all IPOs in the United States from Jay Ritter's IPO data (see http://bear.warrington.ufl. edu/ritter/ipodata.htm) and find an almost identical pattern.